Integration & setup

 API implementation

-Any publisher can implement their Adhese instance as a pure API and call the ad server endpoints directly from their mobile app, CMS system, connected TV app, ...
-In one request, they receive campaigns for multiple placements that can be visualised according to device and context.
+Any publisher can implement their Adhese instance as a pure API, calling the ad server endpoints directly from their mobile app, CMS system or connected TV app.
+They receive campaigns for multiple placements in one request, which can be visualised according to device and context.

 Detailed documentation is available at Server Side Ad Request Endpoint.